jessicayanwang/OpenTA/frontend/README.md

 - Source citations displayed for each answer
 - Confidence scores for transparency
 - Sample questions to get started
+- Study Plan Generator at `/study-plan` for personalized plans

 ## Tech Stack